 Jenson Nelson

-I'm a designer who started drawing and never stopped — I just started making things people could hold, wear, and walk into.
-I came up at American Apparel and in LA's hospitality scene, moved into high-volume product and packaging design, and for the past several years I've been running my own studio in Portland — building brands, products, and packaging from scratch.
+I came up through American Apparel and LA's hospitality scene, moved into high-volume product and packaging design, and for the past several years I've run my own studio in Portland, building brands, products, and packaging.

 LocationPortland, OR